 - restore and rescue poor or damaged production sound

 - record & edit voice over & ADR

-- contract and supervise foley, re-recording mixers and other sound editors
+- contract and supervise additional sound editors, foley studios and re-recording mixers

 I have an extensive library of sound effects and by combining these with sounds specifically recorded for your project and using the latest digital tools we can create a rich and detailed track to complement your project and enhance its emotional impact.